kamalraj0611/Articles/Build_Your_Own_Copilots_with_Azure_AI_Studio.md

 3. **Deploying Models**: Choose from dozens of models available in the Azure Model Catalog.
 After deployment, navigate to the Playground, where you can experiment with prompts using the deployed model.

 4. **Customizing System Messages**: Customize default system messages to add context to the copilot's responses.
-For instance, if you're building a **Hiking Recommendations Chatbot**, select specific messages for relevant, helpful responses.
+For instance, if you're building a **Food Recommendations Chatbot**, select specific messages for relevant, helpful responses.

 5. **Data Integration for Grounding**: Ground your copilot by linking it to data sources.
 Azure AI Studio allows you to index and search your data using **Azure AI Search** and **OneLake**.
 By combining keyword and vector searches, Azure AI Studio provides accurate responses based on user intent.

 6. **Testing with Prompts**: Use the Playground to refine prompts and review outputs.
-For example, asking "Which hiking shoes should I get?" returns relevant results like the "TrailWalker Hiking shoes," thanks to retrieval-augmented generation.
+For example, asking "What is highest ratest food in the town?" returns relevant results like the "Idly, Dosa" thanks to retrieval-augmented generation.

 7. **Multi-Modality Features**: Beyond text, Azure AI Studio supports multimedia data inputs.
 With **DALL-E 3** for image generation and **Azure AI Vision Video Retrieval**, you can add images and videos for a richer user experience.